 As well as caring for your pet when they are ill, we also provide a range of routine healthcare services to help keep your pet in the best of health.
 These include, health checks which are especially important for puppies and kittens, as are their vaccinations.
 We recommend neutering for all family pets to prevent unwanted pregnancies and other health problems later in life.
 Parasite control is essential for pets too, as is regular worming.
-We also offer nail clipping, microchipping and pet passports for pets that like to travel.
+We also offer nail clipping and microchipping.

 If you’ve just got a kitten or puppy, we provide a health check service which monitors your new pet’s development and outlines the essential care, like vaccinations and parasite control that they’ll need.
 Checking your new pet regularly will ensure that any problems are picked up quickly.
 We recommend our Puppy Life Skills classes for young dogs too, the carefully structured sessions help socialise your puppy, give advice on diet and behaviour, while also being lots of fun.